Alternatives to Growth Hormone Therapy for Short Stature Children

 Health Height Shake Mix is free of gluten, corn syrup, soy and growth hormones, so you can feel good feeding it to your kiddo.
 It’s also packed with important vitamins and nutrients, including protein, vitamin A, vitamin C, potassium and calcium.

 Choose the flavor your child loves most—vanilla or chocolate—and mix it into their preferred milk, yogurt, or smoothie.
-Get more fun recipes, including homemade oatmeal bars, below:
+Get more fun recipe, below:

 The Many Alternatives to Growth Hormone Therapy

 If you’re not able to take the growth hormone therapy route, or would prefer not to, consider the many alternatives.
 Discuss your child’s options with your pediatrician first and foremost, who will help you find the necessary specialists and develop a plan for growth.
 There are many ways to help your child get back onto the average growth curve, you just have to find the best option for their specific lifestyle and needs.

 Every year our team of Pediatricians at Schneider Children's Medical Center have 20,000 visits from children with issues relating to growth.
 Our doctors wanted to find a non-invasive way to help children grow and the nutrition in our shake mix is the result of their efforts.